2color/specs/lift/Readme.md

 ├── 005_update_pricing.up.sql
 ```

+Each file represents one migration.
 The numbers determine the order the migrations should be performed in.
 We first run `001`, then `002`, etc. The `up` and `down` determine the direction we're
 migrating.
 If we're migrating up, we'll run the `up` scripts, if we're migrating down, we'll run the `down` scripts.

 Traditionally, you write migrations by hand to migrate your database.